Sultanate of Banjar: History

 Banjar rose in the first decades of the 17th century as a producer and trader of pepper.
-Soon, virtually all of the southwest, southeast, and eastern areas of Kalimantan island were paying tribute to the sultanate.
+In the 16th to 17th century The Banjar Sultanate once conquered almost the entire island of Borneo, such as: The entire region of South Kalimantan, Dayak Besar The large area of Central Kalimantan, Kotawaringin, Sukadana, Sintang, Sanggau, Sekadau, Lawai, Landak, Sambas (southern and western regions), Paser, Kutai, Berau, Tawau Division, And Sulu Archipelago (eastern and northern regions).
+All conquered territories had to pay tribute to the Banjar Sultanate. were paying tribute to the sultanate.
 Sultan Agung of Mataram (1613–1646), who ruled north Java coastal ports such as Jepara, Gresik, Tuban, Madura and Surabaya, planned to colonise the Banjar-dominated areas of Kalimantan in 1622, but the plan was cancelled because of inadequate resources.

 In the 18th century, Prince Tamjidullah I successfully transferred power to his dynasty and set Prince Nata Dilaga as its first sultan with Panembahan Kaharudin Khalilullah.
 Nata Dilaga became the first king of the dynasty as Tamjidullah I in 1772, on the day of his accession calling himself Susuhunan Nata Alam.

 The son of Sultan Muhammad Aliuddin Aminullah named Prince Amir, a grandson of Sultan Hamidullah, fled to the Pasir, and requested the help of his uncle Arung Tarawe (and Ratu Dewi).
 Amir then returned and attacked the Sultanate of Banjar with a large force of Bugis people in 1757, and tried to retake the throne of Susuhunan Nata Alam.
 Fearing the loss of his throne and the fall of the kingdom to the Bugis, Susuhunan Nata Alam requested the assistance of the Dutch East India Company (VOC), who dispatched a force under Captain Hoffman.
 The combined force defeated the Bugis, sending Amir to flee back to Pasir.
 After a long time, he tried to meet with Barito Banjar nobles, who disliked the VOC.
 Following this, Amir was arrested and exiled to Sri Lanka in 1787, and Banjar became a Dutch protectorate.